 Notarial mediation centres do also exist in France.
 In France, in 2018, a poster campaign was launched in the waiting rooms of French notaries to raise awareness on mediation and the notarial mediation centres among citizens.
 The poster can be personalised and each regional centre can put its name and logo on it.
 It is also proposed that an information clause on mediation be inserted in notarial acts in the event of a dispute arising under this contract.

 Slovenian notaries have been regularly performing court connected mediation for many years and have developed elaborate skills to practise mediation in notarial offices.
 Many notaries have also concluded mediation training.
-Some excellent national and international trainings have been organised for both listed groups, yet on this field new educational courses of mediation practises would be needed to deepen the knowledge.
+Some excellent national and international trainings have been organised for both listed groups, yet on this field new educational courses of mediation practices would be needed to deepen the knowledge.
 Knowing and using mediation techniques improves notarial service and experience of clients.
 Discussions on the establishment of a notarial mediation centre are ongoing.

 At European level, the CNUE’s Mediation working group exchanges best practices on a regular basis and aims to provide a better understanding of the mediation practices at national level, particularly in cross-border cases, bearing in mind the important role mediation has to play when it comes to the discharge of courts.